ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Spend time learning about the organization.
   - 90 day mark can start as soon as you learn you’re being considered for a new role
 - Start planning what you want to accomplish and by when
-  - Plan the first day, week, month, months, 90
+  - Plan the first day, week, month, months, 90 days
 - Identify the transition risks you face, e.g.: moving to a new company, taking on a cross-functional leadership position for the first time, moving to a new industry or profession, etc.
 - Key transition milestones
 - Every new leader needs to quickly: